Jaguar E-Type: Overview

 The New York City Museum of Modern Art recognised the significance of the E-Type's design in 1996 by adding a blue roadster to its permanent design collection, one of only six automobiles to receive the distinction.

-The MoMA XKE is a Series 1 roadster.
+The MoMA XKE is a Series 1 OTS.

 Concept versions

 E1A (1957)

 After the company's success at the Le Mans 24 hr through the 1950s, Jaguar's racing department was given the brief to use D-Type style construction to build a road-going sports car, replacing the XK150.

-The first prototype (E1A), featured a monocoque design designed in 1957 by William Heynes Technical Director and Chief Engineer, Jaguar's fully independent rear suspension and the well proven "XK" engine.
+The first prototype (E1A), featured a monocoque design designed in 1957 by William Heynes Technical Director and Chief Engineer, Jaguar's fully independent rear suspension and the "XK" engine.

 The car was used solely for factory testing and was never formally released to the public.
 The car was eventually scrapped by the factory.

 E2A (1960)

 Jaguar's second E-Type concept was E2A which, unlike the E1A, was constructed from a steel chassis with an aluminium body.
 This car was completed as a racing car as it was thought by Jaguar at the time it would provide a better testing ground.
 E2A used a 3-litre version of the XK engine with a Lucas fuel injection system.

 After retiring from the Le Mans 24 hr the car was shipped to America to be used for racing by Jaguar privateer Briggs Cunningham.
 In 1961, the car returned to Jaguar in England to be used as a test vehicle.
 Ownership of E2A passed in 1970 to Roger Woodley (Jaguar's customer competition car manager) who took possession on the basis the car not be used for racing.
 E2A had been possibly scheduled to be scrapped.
 Roger's wife owned E2A until 2008 when it was offered for sale at Bonham's Quail Auction, where it sold for US$4,957,000.